WestDRI/wgpages/content/pythonhpc.md

 | ncores | 1 | 2 | 4 |
 | wallclock runtime | 18.427 | 17.375 | 17.029 |

 Clearly, we are bottlenecked by the serial part of the code.
-Let's use another numexpr call to parallelize `1.0/x`
+Let's use another NumExpr call to evaluate `1.0/x`:

 ```py
 from time import time